HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Operating System/Introduction/Introduction.md

  - Coordination between other software and user.

    ### **<br/>Define Batch Operating System**
-    This type of operating system does not interact with the computer directly.
-An operator groups similar jobs with the same requirements into batches.<br/><br/>
+    A batch operating system is a type of operating system that does not interact directly with the computer.
+There is an operator which takes similar jobs having the same requirements and groups them into batches.<br/><br/>
    <img src ="./Capture2.PNG" width = "650" title = "Batch Operating System"/>

  ### **<br/>Problems of Batch Operating System**